aoterodelaroza/critic2/README.md

   <img src="https://github.com/aoterodelaroza/critic2/blob/master/dat/logo/critic2_logo-big-with-letters.png?raw=true" alt="critic2 logo" height="30%" width="30%"/>
 </p>

-**Critic2** is a program for the manipulation and analysis of structural and chemical information in molecules and periodic solids.
-Critic2 can be used to:
+**Critic2** is a program for the manipulation and analysis of structural and chemical information in molecules and solids.
+It can be used to:

-* Read, transform, and create molecular and crystal structures.
+* Read, transform, and create molecular and crystal structures in a variety of file formats.

-* Carry out crystallographic computations (environments, coordination numbers, structural comparison,...).
+* Carry out crystallographic computations (atomic environments, coordination numbers, structural comparison,...).

 * Read, analyze, manipulate, combine, and create scalar fields such as the electron density or the ELF.